 Publish files in channels.
 Subscribe to channels and automatically download the latest files.
 Comment on files and spread them to your friends.

-Beaker is a browser for IPFS and Dat.
+Beaker is a an experimental peer-to-peer web browser based on Hyper protocol.
 It's licensed MIT, and supports plugins for adding new protocols and Web APIs.

 IPFS is a global, versioned, peer-to-peer filesystem.
 It combines good ideas from Git, BitTorrent, Kademlia, SFS, and the web.
 It is like a single bittorrent swarm, exchanging git objects.
 IPFS provides an interface as simple as the HTTP web, but with permanence built in.
 You can also mount the world at /ipfs.IPFS could become a new major subsystem of the internet.
 If built right, it could complement or replace HTTP.

 Real-time updated, Peer-to-Peer sites using the BitTorrent network and soon the Distributed Hash Table.